monocongo/climate_indices/README.md

 * [PMDI](): Palmer Modified Drought Index

 ## Get involved
-We welcome you to use, make suggestions, and contribute to our code.
+We welcome you to use, make suggestions, and contribute to this code.

 * Read our [contributing guidelines](https://github.com/nidis/climate_indices/CONTRIBUTING.md)
 * File an [issue](https://github.com/nidis/climate_indices/issues), or submit a pull request